la2050/challenge/_2021/connect/new-horizons-serving-individuals-with-special-needs.md

   will be able to maximize use of agency vehicles and public transportation to transport more people and more of our mobility-challenged participants, to community sites.
-Why is this project important to the work of your organization?: >+ For over 66 years New Horizons has recognized the value and contributions of individuals with special needs.
+Describe the project, program, or initiative that this grant will support to address the problem identified.: >+ For over 66 years New Horizons has recognized the value and contributions of individuals with special needs.
 We  believe in an inclusive world that celebrates strengths, respects abilities, and embraces diversity.
 We are